 - The toothbrush mustache was once a very stylish look for men like Charlie Chaplin during the early 20th century.
 Then along came a certain Austrian politician donning that style (which Chaplin himself famously exploited in The Great Dictator), and ruining it forever by association, to the point where the look is still widely known as the "Hitler mustache".

 - Excessive artificial tanning (be it from spraying or using a bed) has gone out this way.
 Tanning was very popular, and it was especially huge in the 2000s when spray tanning was massively popular with celebrities to achieve that sun-kissed glow.
 However, some took the practice too far, resulting in no shortage of mockery.
 Moreover, thanks in part to an increased awareness of skin cancer and a resurgence of heavy makeup in the 2010s, tans are no longer seen as a prerequisite for beauty, as the popularity of paler skinned celebrities like Christina Hendricks, Robert Pattinson, Benedict Cumberbatch, Dita Von Teese, and Katy Perry has shown.
 As demonstrated by the also DTD Jersey Shore (and others), excessive tanning is now far more likely to be mocked than swooned over (as exemplified with Donald Trump).
-The practice has also gained backlash due to the awareness of colorism and appropriation.
-The Kardashians, who continue to artificially bronze themselves, and their imitators, have been accused of deliberately trying to resemble women of color (especially Kylie Jenner, who's also known to overline her lips.)
+The Kardashians, who continue to artificially bronze themselves, and their imitators, once had thousands who followed in their footsteps of tanning are now mocked for one of the same reasons that got them so big.

 - The Birth of a Nation was the first Epic Movie, the film that proved cinema to be a viable entertainment medium rather than a passing fad, and the pioneer of countless filmmaking techniques.
 Modern-day film scholars and critics are still more than willing to acknowledge this part of its legacy even though it's rated G. However, to say that the film's writing and story has not aged well... well, there's a reason why it's only watched today by film students (for the technical/historical aspects) and by people studying the history of racism.
 A big, white-hooded, cross-burning reason.